Henadek/python-api/README.md

 1. Clone this repo (not fork)
 2. Create separate feature branch
 3. Write your Python code that answers the above questions
+4. Please, run your code before creating PR - it should pass without errors
-4. Create PR into the master branch
+5. Create PR into the master branch
-5. Share the PR link with our HR
+6. Share the PR link with our HR

 **Pay attention, that your code should follow PEP8 standards.**
 - It should be easy to read, effective and explicit.